snakefangox/somnuscape/Design.md

 Until the start of your next turn you roll defence with advantage (roll 2d6 drop the lowest).

 ### Push
 Burn 5 momentum to gain another action.
-(Because burning takes an action, technically this grants two)
+(Because pushing takes an action, technically this grants two)

 ### Escape
 Try to run, if you aren't hit before the start of your next turn you escape.